privacyidea/privacyidea/doc/policies/enrollment.rst

 This can be "email" (The email of the user read from the userstore) and/or "realm", which is written to the orgnaizationalUnit (OU) of the request.

-.. note:: A couple of certificate templates on the Mircosoft CA will not allow to have the email component directly in the subject!
+.. note:: A couple of certificate templates on the Microsoft CA will not allow to have the email component directly in the subject!

 .. rubric:: Footnotes